 The Advisory Committee for England advises Ofcom about the interests and opinions, in relation to communications and postal matters, of persons living in England.

-The Committee usually meets five times a year.
+The Committee usually meets four times a year.
 The Committee’s minutes are provided to the Ofcom Board.

 The remit of the Advisory Committee is to: